Frequently Asked Questions

 We do not.

 We do offer a discount to those who sign up early, since early sign-ups allow us to plan better and lower the overall costs of the race.
-Similarly, we include an additional charge for those who sign up late, since the accomodation of race entries in the last two weeks before a race increases the per-runner cost.
+Similarly, we include an additional charge for those who sign up late, since the accommodation of race entries in the last two weeks before a race increases the per-runner cost.